hyperledger/besu-docs/docs/private-networks/tutorials/permissioning/upgrade-contracts.md

 !!! note

     This step enables you to export the current allowlists to assist in updating.
-    You can set these lists via the dapp if you prefer.

 1. Export the current allowlists by setting the following environment variables: